Most people do not need food supplements – their diets provide all the nutrients they need. However, there are some exceptions.

 All adults need 200 micrograms of folic acid a day.
 We can get this from foods like:

 - green leafy vegetables including spinach, kale, broccoli and cabbage

 - peas, beans and lentils including chickpeas and kidney beans

 - wholegrains including wheat bran, wholegrain rice and oats

 - foods fortified with folic acid

-It isn’t possible for women of childbearing age to get an extra 400 microgrammes from their diet, so they need a supplement.
+It isn’t possible for people who could become pregnant to get an extra 400 micrograms from their diet, so they need a supplement.

 Folic acid is a B vitamin.
 It helps the body to make red blood cells and DNA.
-Taking folic acid can help prevent certain birth defects of the brain and spinal cord, known as neural tube defects (NTDs).
+Taking folic acid can help prevent certain birth defects of the brain and spinal cord, known as NTDs.
 One third of women are not getting enough folic acid to protect against NTDs.